mirror/dd-wrt/src/router/frr/doc/user/bgp.rst

    paths learned from any of eBGP, iBGP, or confederation neighbors will be multipath if they are otherwise considered equal cost.

+.. clicmd:: maximum-paths (1-128)

+   Sets the maximum-paths value used for ecmp calculations for this bgp instance in EBGP.
+The maximum value listed, 128, can be limited by the ecmp cli for bgp or if the daemon was compiled with a lower ecmp value.
+This value can also be set in ipv4/ipv6 unicast/labeled unicast to only affect those particular afi/safi's.

+.. clicmd:: maximum-paths ibgp (1-128) [equal-cluster-length]

+   Sets the maximum-paths value used for ecmp calculations for this bgp instance in IBGP.
+The maximum value listed, 128, can be limited by the ecmp cli for bgp or if the daemon was compiled with a lower ecmp value.
+This value can also be set in ipv4/ipv6 unicast/labeled unicast to only affect those particular afi/safi's.

 .. _bgp-distance:

 Administrative Distance Metrics